adrisan0/house/README.md

 against the chosen down payment, the chart displays a "gap" line.
 The summary indicates the year your savings cover the payment if it occurs within the projection period.
+You can also display the number of salary years needed to purchase a property via the new "Años de salario" metric.

 ## Professional Tools & Libraries